syncfusion-content/uwp-docs/uwp/Numeric-TextBox/ParsingMode.md

 {% endtabs %}

 N>The `ParsingMode` should be set based on the data type.
-For example, if a `Decimal` type property is binded to Value property of SfNumericTextBox, then the `ParsingMode` should be set as `Decimal`.
+For example, if a `Decimal` type property is bound to Value property of SfNumericTextBox, then the `ParsingMode` should be set as `Decimal`.

 ![Parsingmode view](Concepts_images/Concepts_img7.png)